Table of Contents

 View on Amazon.com ➜

 For the most comfortable experience in Peru’s mountainous landscape, you will need a good pair of wool socks.
-Good socks can save your feet from blisters and keep your feet in good condition so you can concentrate on exploring all that Machu Picchu has to offer!
-This set is comfortable and great for spending a day hiking or walking around.
+Quality socks can save your feet from blisters and keep your feet in good condition so you can concentrate on exploring all that Machu Picchu has to offer!
+This set is comfortable and ideal for spending a day hiking or walking around.

 Wool Socks